pingcap/docs/grafana-tikv-dashboard.md

 - 95% Handle duration by store：The time consumed to handle coprocessor requests per TiKV instance (P95)
 - Wait duration：The time consumed when coprocessor requests are waiting to be handled.
 It should be less than `10s`(P99.99).
 - 95% Wait duration by store：The time consumed when coprocessor requests are waiting to be handled per TiKV instance (P95)
-- Total DAG Requests：The total number of DAG requests
+- Total DAG Requests：The number of DAG requests per second
-- Total DAG Executors：The total number of DAG executors
+- Total DAG Executors：The number of DAG executors per second
-- Total Ops Details (Table Scan)：The total number of RocksDB internal operations when executing select scan
+- Total Ops Details (Table Scan)：The number of RocksDB internal operations per second when executing select scan in coprocessor
-- Total Ops Details (Index Scan)：The total number of RocksDB internal operations when executing index scan
+- Total Ops Details (Index Scan)：The number of RocksDB internal operations per second when executing index scan in coprocessor
-- Total Ops Details by CF (Table Scan)：The select scan details for each CF
+- Total Ops Details by CF (Table Scan)：The number of RocksDB internal operations for each CF per second when executing select scan in coprocessor
-- Total Ops Details by CF (Index Scan)：The index scan details for each CF
+- Total Ops Details by CF (Index Scan)：The number of RocksDB internal operations for each CF per second when executing index scan in coprocessor

 ## Threads